NVIDIA/MatX/docs_input/basics/print.rst

     auto t = make_tensor<TypeParam>({3});
     print(ones(t.Shape()));

-In this case MatX is printing data from the operator without going to the device.
+By just printing the operator, MatX can materialize the data without going to device memory

 To print only two elements: